signalogic/SigSRF_SDK/README.md

 The primary objectives of SigSRF software are:

 * provide high performance software modules for media, AI (deep learning), and analytics streaming applications
-* provide timing modes for both (i) telecom and CDN applications and (ii) data analytics and web IT applications
+* provide both timestamp and data driven modes for (i) telecom and CDN applications and (ii) data analytics and web IT applications
-* a deployment grade solution.
+* maintain a deployment grade solution.
 All modules and sources have been through customer acceptance testing
 * scale up with or without GPU, and provide high capacity, "real-time at scale" streaming and processing
 * scale down with or without ARM, and provide IoT and Edge solutions for SWaP <sup>1</sup> constrained applications
 * maintain full program compatibility with cloud servers, including open source software support, server architectures, latest programming languages, etc.